 The Remuneration Committee

 The Remuneration Committee comprises solely of independent, non-executive Directors.
-The Chairman is Stewart Gilliland.
+The Chairman is Helen Pitcher.

 The Remuneration Committee meets at least twice a year.
-During the period under review the Remuneration Committee met six times.
+During FY20 the Remuneration Committee met seven times.

 The Remuneration Committee’s terms of reference, which are available on the C&C website, include: